MSCI Safety and Wellbeing Actions – COVID-19

-- Regularly monitoring guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and other government agencies to ensure our actions are up to date.
+- As noted above, MSCI is regularly monitoring guidance from the CDC, WHO and other government agencies to ensure our actions are up to date.

 - We maintain intensified cleaning and sanitizing activities in our offices.

 - Updates and guidance on COVID-19 are being provided to all our staff.

-- Staff are being reminded to remain vigilant as phishing emails are exploiting concerns about the COVID-19 by offering fake advice etc. to deliver malicious content.
+- Staff are being reminded to remain vigilant as phishing emails are exploiting concerns about COVID-19 by offering fake advice etc. to deliver malicious content.

 - Senior management regularly reviews MSCI’s COVID-19 protocols with the Business Continuity, HR and Facilities teams.

 - MSCI functional teams’ Business Continuity Program strategy plans (including remote working and transfer of function) are updated and tested annually or more frequently as required by the external threat landscape.

 - Our existing Business Continuity Plans are being invoked as necessary to hand off operations to staff in other MSCI locations and/or to work remotely.

 What risks does COVID-19 pose to MSCI’s supply chain?

 MSCI has conducted an analysis of our supply chain and ascertained there is no current impact.

 MSCI operates multiple data centers globally which can operate independently of each other to ensure continuity of service.
 Outlined above are MSCI contingency plans regarding data continuity service provision for our clients.

 Specifically, regarding third-party data service providers, MSCI reviews continuity arrangements with all our data and critical service providers to ensure our operations will not be impacted.

 Communications to clients